spacecloud-io/space-docs/content/security/security-rules/conditional-access/matching-request-and-claims.md

 ### Using helper functions in fields

 The security module of Space Cloud provides you helper functions to use in fields.
-These helper functions let you perform various operations on your variables including but not limited to:
+These helper functions let you perform various operations on your variables, including but not limited to:

-- Accessing current time.
+- Accessing the current time.
 - Computing the length of an array of string.
 - Checking if a key exists in a variable.